What is AAFI?

 - You will attend fun social activities on and off-campus

-- You will know of any upcoming volunteer opportunities.
+- You will be informed of any upcoming volunteer opportunities.

 Who will be my mentor?